content-island/workshop-step-by-step-guide/06-server-action-form/README.md

-# Server Action Form
+# Server Action Form with Resend

-This example demonstrates how to use server actions in a form submission context with Resend.
-It includes a simple form that allows users to submit their email.

-We need to install the Resend package to handle email sending:
+Alright, now that we’ve already played a bit with **Server Actions**, let’s take it one step further.
+This time, we’re going to connect a form to send emails using [Resend](https://resend.com/).

+The cool part?
+We don’t need to install or configure anything new for Server Actions—we’ve already got that set up.
+The only package we’ll add is **Resend**:

 ```bash
 npm install resend